This article is for patients who have been asked by their GP practice to record their blood pressure readings in Patchs over 4 or 7 days.

 When to take blood pressure readings

-- You should take your blood pressure readings twice a day (morning and evening) for 4 to 7 days in a row.
+- You should take your blood pressure readings twice a day (morning and evening) for 4 or 7 days in a row depending on what your GP practice have asked you to do.

 - Morning readings should be taken between 6AM and 12PM (midday).